 Bronx Pro Group is a neighborhood based firm dedicated to community development through affordable housing investments since 1988.
 Bronx Pro’s mission is to develop quality housing that is both affordable and sustainable with an increasing focus towards community building.
-The company and affiliates employs 98 full time professionals and support staff engaged in Real Estate Development, Construction, Building Management, and Residential Services.
-Since 1998, Bronx Pro completed the development of over 1,900 affordable housing units along with 35 commercial and community spaces.
+The company and affiliates employs 98 full time professionals and support staff engaged in Real Estate Development, Construction, Building Management, and Resident Services.
+Since 1998, Bronx Pro completed the development of over 2,000 affordable housing units along with 35 commercial and community spaces.
 These projects have a total development cost of $286 million.
-Currently, the company has $95 million of development under construction and approximately $107 million in predevelopment.
-The Bronx Pro portfolio is primarily owned by the Magistro family who is proud to build quality housing as well as permanent jobs through their participation in New York City affordable housing programs.
+Currently, the company has $95 million of development under construction and approximately $107 million in pre-development.
+The Bronx Pro portfolio is primarily owned by the Magistro family who is proud to build quality housing as well as permanent jobs and community outreach through their participation in New York City affordable housing programs.

 In 1998, HPD selected Bronx Pro for its Neighborhood Entrepreneur Program (NEP).
 The program transferred City-owned buildings to private, neighborhood-based property managers for development into low and moderate income housing.
 Bronx Pro was fortunate to participate in two rounds of NEP - renovating more than 300 apartments under the program.
 In 2004, Bronx Pro was selected by HPD and NYCHA to launch the agencies’ brand new collaboration to transfer under-utilized, NYCHA-owned properties to private developers for the creation of low-income housing.